Overwhelming size; many guests may need to use the shuttle

 The Melia has an actual money exchange counter where you can exchange pesos for dollars, and vice versa.
 Very few resorts offer this (most only covert dollars to pesos, and not the other way around).
 Pretty much every ATM only doles out money in pesos, yet cab drivers overwhelmingly prefer being paid in dollars.
-In other words, the Melia was a lifesaver.
+In other words, the Melia can be a lifesaver.

 The Melia also features a genuine casino with several game tables and a lounge to go with the slot machines, one of the few resorts in the D.R. to do this.
 The lounge houses several flat-screen TVs turned to sports channels.
 Definitely one of the major draws for guests, the casino is often full and buzzing well into the night.

 The buffets served at all three locations are basically the same, and the options are a bit scarcer than at other, comparably priced resorts.
-Apart from an ample dessert table and , the buffet basically relied on burgers and pizza to take care of all the guests.
+Apart from an ample dessert table and breads selection, the buffet basically relied on burgers and pizza to take care of all the guests.
 Good for kids, but a bit dull by adult standards.